MarcKjerland/gini/README.md

 # gini
-Compute Gini coefficient and plot Lorenz curve to evaluate income inequality or insurance risk predictions
+Python function to compute Gini coefficient and plot Lorenz curve, useful to evaluate income inequality or insurance risk predictions